 - Engage in informal writing assignments (i.e. reader response, free writing, focused free writing, prediction, response journals) to experience the different elements of the writing process.

-- Engage in formal writing assignments utilizing all stages of the writing process.
+- Engage in informal and formal writing assignments utilizing all stages of the writing process.

 *Classes are for D2 Center students only.
 A D2 Center application must be completed before a student can be enrolled.
 A minimum of 45 hours of class time and the successful completion of all assignments and tests is required.